-Fifty-two percent of adults in Asotin County reported regular physical activity, which was similar to the Washington State rate.
-82 percent of Asotin adults reported leisure-time physical activity, which was similar to the overall state rate and exceeded the Healthy People 2020 goal.
+Twenty-nine percent of Garfield adults reported regular physical activity, but this number may be unreliable.
+Only 64 percent of Garfield adults reported leisure-time physical activity which was lower than the state rate and does not meet the Healthy People 2020 goal of 68 percent.

-Only 32 percent of tenth graders in Asotin County reported 60 minutes or more of physical activity per day, which was higher than the Washington State rate.
+Only 39 percent of tenth graders in Garfield County reported 60 minutes or more of physical activity per day, which was higher than the Washington State rate.